-Aim 2: To develop research skills and to encourage creativity.
-Faculty mentors guide students as they complete either a one semester or a two semester Honors Project or a two semester Honors Thesis.
+To develop research skills and encourage creativity.
+Faculty mentors guide students as they complete an Honors Fellowship and ultimately their Honors Project or Honors Thesis.

 “Students in Honors are willing to take intellectual risks both in their discipline and outside of it; they enjoy the challenge.
 They are the exceptional English students who revel in discussions of quantum mechanics and the outstanding engineers who can’t read enough history.”

-Written by Charlie Slavin, Ph.D., past Dean of UMaine’s Honors College for many years.
+-Charlie Slavin, Ph.D., former Dean of UMaine’s Honors College

 - Complex reading skills

 - Presentation skills

 To inspire and prepare students to earn an advanced degree in their chosen field of study.
 Students gain increased confidence when they create, document, and present their Honors Project or Honors Thesis.
 Students need to know that they one day can earn a master's or a doctoral degree themselves.